george-probably/probably.blog/Weblog/Posts/2023/02/10 - Twitch is easier for women until it isnt.md

 On the other hand, men don't get the same kind of attention.
 Their growth is a lot slower, but that also means that it's more sustainable.
 Why?
 Because their audience tends to be other guys who just want to hang out.

+## For women, it's a lose-lose

+The proliferation of OnlyFans & Fansly...
+To be clear: I believe that this is work in the same way as any other content creator, and they should be respected as such...

 ## The Atrioc Situation

 Anyone who follows the GitHub (or has read some previous posts), will know that this post has been in the works for weeks.
 That being said, something happened whilst writing this that I can't just ignore.
 The fact of the situation is: Twitch streamer Atrioc was caught paying for Deepfaked nudes of fellow streamers on the platform.
 He claims it was a one-off, and that it wasn't anyone he knew personally, but it is still disgusting.

 That being said, I'm just *some guy* talking about it, and frankly how I feel about this situation doesn't matter.
 He has caused genuine pain to people he called his friends, and if you see any way of defending what he has done, I kindly invite you to leave and never come back.
+Sure, it "isn't all men", but we *do* need to recognise that when these things happen, it is *always* a man.

 To this end, here are some tweets and videos from those affected: